La Sagrada Familia is the best tourist attraction in Barcelona.

 The biggest crowds throng this place during the high season from April to September.

-After lunchtime, the crowd becomes smaller, and the queues shorten.
+After lunchtime, the crowd thins down, and the queues shorten.

 However, it becomes a little difficult to stand in the queue because of the hot sun.

-If you can’t brave the Spanish sun, you can try being in the ticketing queue at 5 pm.
+If you can’t brave the Spanish sun, try being in the ticketing queue at 5 pm.

 However, there is a high possibility of the day’s tickets being sold off by 5 pm.